nyuad-cai/MedArabiQ/README.md

 7. 🚨 **QA with LLM modifications**

 Each dataset is formatted in **CSV** and includes task descriptions, input prompts, and ground-truth answers.

+If you use this dataset, please cite our work and give our repo a ⭐:
+@article{daoud2025medarabiq,
+  title={MedArabiQ: Benchmarking Large Language Models on Arabic Medical Tasks}, author={Daoud, Mouath Abu and Abouzahir, Chaimae and Kharouf, Leen and Al-Eisawi, Walid and Habash, Nizar and Shamout, Farah E}, journal={arXiv preprint arXiv:2505.03427}, year={2025}
+}